naldPark/naldPark/README.md

 ### Hi there 👋

 # Nald Park 😉

+## Owns a fun-loving character, and looks for a position that can offer opportunities of challenging experience.

 ### Who Am I
 - 🌱 I’m currently learning java, Spring, js, Algorithm
 - 🥇 I majored in Business Management